Petros Chrysochos

 Petros Chrysochos (Greek: Πέτρος Χρυσοχός; born April 8, 1996) is a professional Cypriot tennis player and a member of Cyprus Davis Cup team.

 He won his first professional ITF futures tournament in Sharm El Sheikh, Egypt without dropping a set which saw him debuting at 860 in the world on the professional ATP world rankings.
 Chrysochos was a member of the 2018 NCAA Men's Tennis Championship team at Wake Forest University, playing #2 in both the singles and doubles lineups.
 Chrysochos also won the 2018 NCAA Men's Tennis Singles Championship.

-Chrysochos reached his highest combined ranking of 19 in the world on ITF junior circuit and a career high ATP ranking of 354 achieved on 28 June 2021.
+Chrysochos reached his highest combined ranking of 19 in the world on ITF junior circuit and a career high ATP ranking of No. 354 achieved on 28 June 2021 and a doubles ranking of No. 464 achieved on 26 July 2021.
 Chrysochos has a career high doubles ranking of 448 achieved in September 2020.

 Davis Cup

 Chrysochos (Herodotou Tennis Academy) is a member of the Cyprus Davis Cup team, having posted a 25–10 record in singles and a 4–3 record in doubles in one tie played.